symfony-cmf/symfony-cmf/src/Symfony/Cmf/Bundle/MultilangContentBundle/README.md

 ## Annotations

+To use the annotations, you need to have registered them in the AnnotationRegistry

+    AnnotationRegistry::registerFile(__DIR__.'/../vendor/symfony-cmf/src/Symfony/Cmf/Bundle/MultilangContentBundle/Annotation/TranslationAnnotations.php');

 * ``@cmfTranslate\Multilang`` => class annotation for general options. currently has attribute ``strategy``
 * Multilang attribute ``strategy`` => whether to store translated fields in a translation child node or in translation attributes
 * ``@cmfTranslate\Language`` => language this document is currently in